See also: Packraft Deckbags

 With the Anfibio DeckPack you can transport your essentials safely and securely in all conditions.
 Splash-sensitive valuables like a camera, keys or documents as well as emergency equipment and spare clothing are always at hand on the bow, the stern or on the floor beneath your knees.
 The DeckPack can also be quickly converted into a daypack for excursions on land or the use as hand luggage on your journey.

-In fact there are enough hull mounts on my Nomad to position it further back (left) using two straps.
+In fact there were enough hull mounts on my Nomad to position it further back (above right) using two front straps.
 Here it acts as a splash guard extension and was much more accessible on the water without making getting in and out too awkward.

 Once I realised it would work well on the IK, I ended up liking the Anfibio DeckPack a bit more than I expected, but here are a couple of suggestions: